by Jacquelyn Thayer

 Within a day of the scandal’s break, damage control arrived in the response of Dr. E.L.
 Rounds, the Woman Physician at whose home Baxter died.
 Her “emphatic denial” of any entanglement beyond friendship further called out the papers for some unsurprisingly poor editorial judgment.
 “There is nothing to it at all,” she said.
 “Why, one newspaper that was so positive in printing this erroneous report even published a picture of Mr. Baxter that wasn’t his picture at all.”

-It’s a special sort of fitting, then, that the same article, citing Baxter’s cause of death as pneumonia, highlighted its first appearance in one post-performance collapse: “At the time of the collapse reports were circulated that his ill health might be connected with Miss Baker’s decision to go to London to marry Mr. McCormick, after several postponements of the nuptials.”11
+It’s a special sort of fitting, then, that the same article, citing Baxter’s cause of death as pneumonia, cheerfully attributed its emergence, in the form of a collapse after one play, to one thing only: “At the time of the collapse reports were circulated that his ill health might be connected with Miss Baker’s decision to go to London to marry Mr. McCormick, after several postponements of the nuptials.”11

 While the saga helped inspire an exciting full-page spread in one tabloid about “Jilting—the Latest Indoor Sport of Society Buds” (also introducing the multi-use and decades ahead of its time phrase “pulled a Mary Landon Baker”)12, the unseemliness of matters, coupled with the limbo of inconclusive wedding arrangements, left the actual Baker/McCormick saga to die down for an uncharacteristic few weeks—until the International News Service caught wind of Mary’s plan to journey from Paris to London, leaving Allister, who at some point mid-coverage had elected to remain in France, bereft.
 Though a rumor in Illinois’s Journal Gazette reported that Mary had told a Chicago friend her plans to return to the States and break ties with Allister,13 correspondent Frank E. Mason set the record straight.
 Inspired by the dedicated literary stylings of his peers, Mason took special note of Mary’s single goodbye kiss for her “young Chicago millionaire” fiancé before departing for England with her mother. “[McCormick] was visibly affected by the leave taking,” he noted.
 “In true sweetheart fashion the young millionaire remained on the train bidding an affectionate farewell until it began to leave the station.”